Advanced Clean Cars and Advanced Clean Trucks

 How the Rules Work

-The Advanced Clean Car rules apply to the automakers, not auto dealers or consumers.
+The Advanced Clean Car rules apply to the automakers, not consumers.
 The rules require automakers to deliver an increasing percentage of new zero-emission cars and light duty trucks for sale in New Mexico each year.
 The rules will culminate with the requirement that by 2032, 82% of all new vehicles delivered by the automakers to New Mexico are zero-emission vehicles (Table 1).

 |Calendar Year||Model Year||Clean Car Rules||Clean Truck Rules|